- risedronate sodium

-Based on effects on mean change in lumbar spine BMD, Risedronate 35 mg once weekly (n=485) was shown to be equivalent to Risedronate 5 mg daily (n=480) in a one-year, double-blind, multicentre study of postmenopausal women with osteoporosis.
+Based on effects on mean change in lumbar spine BMD, risedronate sodium 35 mg once weekly (n=485) was shown to be equivalent to risedronate sodium 5 mg daily (n=480) in a one-year, double-blind, multicentre study of postmenopausal women with osteoporosis.

 The clinical programme for risedronate sodium administered once daily studied the effect of risedronate sodium on the risk of hip and vertebral fractures and contained early and late postmenopausal women with and without fracture.
 Daily doses of 2.5 mg and 5 mg were studied and all groups, including the control groups, received calcium and vitamin D (if baseline levels were low).
 The absolute and relative risk of new vertebral and hip fractures were estimated by use of a time-to-first event analysis.

-• Two further placebo controlled trials enrolled postmenopausal women above 70 years with or without vertebral fractures at baseline.
-Women 70-79 years were enrolled with femoral neck BMD T-score < -3 SD (manufacturer's range, i.e. -2.5 SD using NHANES III) and at least one additional risk factor.
+• Two further placebo-controlled trials enrolled postmenopausal women above 70 years with or without vertebral fractures at baseline.
+Women 70-79 years were enrolled with femoral neck BMD T-score < -3 SD (manufacturer's range, i.e. -2.5 SD using NHANES III (National Health and Nutrition Examination Survey)) and at least one additional risk factor.
 Women ≥ 80 years could be enrolled on the basis of at least one non-skeletal risk factor for hip fracture or low bone mineral density at the femoral neck.
 Statistical significance of the efficacy of risedronate versus placebo is only reached when the two treatment groups 2.5 mg and 5 mg are pooled.
-The following results are only based on a-posteriori analysis of subgroups defined by clinical practise and current definitions of osteoporosis:
+The following results are only based on a-posteriori analysis of subgroups defined by clinical practice and current definitions of osteoporosis:

 • Risedronate sodium 5 mg daily given for 3 years increased bone mineral density (BMD) relative to control at the lumbar spine, femoral neck, trochanter and wrist and maintained bone density at the mid-shaft radius.